AmpersandJS/ampersandjs.com/learn_markdown/events.md

 });
 ```

-But, the neat thing about ampersand-state (which both ampersand-view and ampersand-model are built on) is how you can also effeciently listen to changes to derived properties.
+But, the neat thing about ampersand-state (which both ampersand-view and ampersand-model are built on) is how you can also efficiently listen to changes to derived properties.

 For example, if we have a model like this: